SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/an-post/add-an-post-shipping-account.md

 6. After entering all the required information, select ![](https://files.readme.io/4d8fd2c9a6fad152f41e65d82274b94a6d3a8978f69bb88fbe74ba2d54138fe8-add_shipping_account_button_2.png).

 Once done, you have now successfully added a shipping account.
-You can now start shipping with it.
+You can now start <Anchor label="adding the barcode range" target="_blank" href="https://docs.intersoftsapient.net/docs/add-barcode-range-for-an-post-shipping-account#/">adding the barcode range</Anchor> to it and then use it for your shipping needs.

 ### See also